-One of the complaints you often hear about paleo is that it can be an expensive.
+One of the complaints you often hear about the AIP is that it can be an expensive.
 There are no coupons for organic broccoli, and the “buy 1 get 1 free” sales at the grocery store feature junk food, not wildcaught salmon.
 Still, there are some foods that are incredibly good for you, while also being easy on the wallet.
 Cabbage is one of those foods, and this is my favorite way to prepare it.
 P.S.
 I never liked cabbage until I tried this recipe.

 You know how overcooking veggies makes them bland and tasteless?
 There’s an exception to every rule.
 Sometimes, cooking them low and slow concentrates their flavor in a way that simply transforms them.
 That’s how I feel about this recipe.
 It’s easy to prepare, and luscious in flavor (the best kind of recipe.)